Supplementary Welfare Allowance

 Basic Supplementary Welfare Allowance is a weekly allowance paid to people who do not have enough income to meet their needs or the needs of their family.

-Budget 2023: changes to the Supplementary Welfare Allowance
+Budget 2024: increase to Supplementary Welfare Allowance

 Who can get Supplementary Welfare Allowance?